drichardsCFA/cfafs/README.md

 #### **Infrastructure & Architecture**
 - **Docker Compose Setup**: 4-service architecture (frontend, backend, chatbot, FAQ AI)
+- - Docker will likely be replaced with Kubernetes once this is migrated off my local to the CFA Azure
 - **Container Orchestration**: All services properly networked and configured
 - **Environment Management**: Development and production-ready containerization